akamai/cli-terraform/README.md

 Flags:
-   --tfworkpath path      Directory used to store files created when running commands. (default: current directory)
+   --tfworkpath path      Directory used to store files created when running commands. (default: current directory) --only                 Exports only the specified Identity and Access Management resource, excluding additional details when present.
+(Can only be used with `group`, `role`, or `user` subcommands.)
 ```

 ### Export Identity and Access Management configuration